Agathotoma ordinaria

 Agathotoma ordinaria is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell attains 7.5 mm, its diameter 2.5 mm.

-The turreted shell has an oblong shape.
-It contains 7 whorls, of which the first two are smooth and convex.
-The subsequent whorls are convex and contains 10-11 ribs that hardly stand out from the background and spiral lirae.
-The aperture is narrow and measures about 2/5 of the total length.
-The white outer lip is incrassate and on top slightly sinuate.
-The siphonal canal is short and narrow.
-The columella is simple.
+The turreted shell has an oblong shape and contains 7 whorls, with the first two being smooth and convex.
+The subsequent whorls are also convex and feature 10-11 ribs that subtly blend into the background and are adorned with spiral lirae.
+The aperture is narrow, measuring about 2/5 of the total length of the shell.
+The white outer lip is thickened (incrassate) and slightly sinuate at the top.
+The siphonal canal is short and narrow, while the columella is simple.

 Distribution

 This species occurs in the Pacific Ocean from Peru to Northern Chile.